EverythingMe/sublime.me/README.md

 * See location of file in focus in the sidebar with [SyncedSidebar](https://github.com/sobstel/SyncedSideBar)
 * fast color picker with [ColorPicker](https://github.com/weslly/ColorPicker/)
 * [Dotfiles Syntax Highlighting](https://github.com/mattbanks/dotfiles-syntax-highlighting-st2)
+* A Sublime Text plugin that filters lines containing a string or matching a regular expression [FilterLines](https://github.com/davidpeckham/FilterLines)